microsoft/dstoolkit-coding-agreement/coding_agreement.md

     ...
 ```

-You can implement your own context manager may you need to execute actions in a certain order.
+You can implement your own context manager should you need to execute actions in a certain order.
 Consider the case where you want to update a service configuration.
 You need first to stop the service, update the configuration then start the service again:

 ```python
 class ServiceHandler: